 Installing new lighting is a fantastic way to spruce up a small backyard on a budget.
 Ask any photographer, and they’ll tell you that the right light can completely transform any space.
 You can set up candles, fairy lights, lanterns, and spotlights to create the right mood in your backyard.

 Backyard garden design is cheap and easy with the right amount of planning.
-Plants, trees, pot plants and grass all make a space more inviting.
+Plants, trees, pot plants, and grass all make a space more inviting.
 So much so, they are actually scientifically proven to make you happier.
+And I am happier when I have a garden tractor if the space to mow is large, and these are great for hilly lawns.

-Gardening is one of the best ways to make backyard retreats on a budget.
+Gardening is one of the best ways to create a perfect backyard retreat on a budget.
 It’s fun, cheap, and meditative.
 If you’re not into the work that goes along with it, there are plenty of low-maintenance plants you can work with.

-You can also work with colour schemes for your plants, flowers, and pots to personalise the space and make it work with your indoor space and overall personal tastes.
+You can also work with color schemes for your plants, flowers, and pots to personalize the space and make it work with your indoor space and overall personal tastes.

 Photo Credit: Kaeyla McGee via Unsplash under License